 - How much time is required to do this correctly?

-- How can you engage the attendees in an effective way? (framing questions, post up exercise, visual presentation)?
+- How can you engage the attendees in an effective way such as framing questions, post-up exercises, or visual presentations?

-Back to the earlier question, how can you engage the attendees in an effective way?
-Consider creating a MEETING CANVAS.
+How can you engage the attendees in an effective way?
+Consider creating a meeting canvas.
 This is a visual framework based off the meeting agenda which will help anchor and hold the meeting together.

 As the meeting transpires, fill out the canvas with key decisions and notes.
 This will focus the energy of the attendees and keep them engaged.
 It also creates instant documentation of the meeting so meeting notes are already taken care of.

 Without follow through, it’s like the meeting never happened.
 Don’t forget to provide the meeting notes or canvas to attendees with clear actions items and corresponding deadlines.
 It’s also a best practice to get feedback from attendees on how effective the meeting was so you can continue to tweak and improve for next time.